Cherishing Memories: Memory Books for Alzheimer's Patients

 - Always have a duplicate copy of the book available.

-Memory books are a great tool to stimulate conversation about a favorite vacation spot, hobbies, or most memorable life moment.
+Memory books are a great tool to stimulate conversation about a favorite vacation spot, hobbies, or the most memorable life moment.

 6 ways my parents benefited from their memory book

-As my parent's Alzheimer's disease progressed, their memory books helped in the following ways:
+As my parents' Alzheimer's disease progressed, their memory books helped in the following ways:

-- Even in times when their communication abilities had decreased.
-I noticed a sense of pride and smiles when looking through their book.
+- Even in times when their communication abilities had decreased, I noticed a sense of pride and smiles when looking through their book.
 It was a way to communicate without words.

 - If they were in an unfamiliar place, this book helped bring them a sense of comfort and familiarity.

 - It, at times, before severe disease progression, was a great tool to help orient them to themselves and our family and loved ones.
-It also was a way to enter their world in a non-threatening manner.
+It was also a way to enter their world in a non-threatening manner.
 It led to verbal interaction that might not have happened without it.

 - Their memory books were a great way to redirect them when experiencing a deep emotional response or behavior.